Contributing to GoodDollar

 For high-level questions the comment section of the issue you are working on is a good place to ask them.

-More in depth questions or support required.
-Please create a ticket on the scoutgame support channel.
+More in-depth questions or support required.
+Please join the scoutgame support channel.

 Understand the Repositories: